omaisahmed/Al-Quran/README.md

-# Al-Quran Navigator (React Native)
+# Al-Quran Navigator (React Native - Expo)

-A mobile application for Al-Quran navigation built with React Native.
+A mobile application for Al-Quran navigation built with React Native and Expo.

 ## Features: